Myanmar's deadly 'jade rush'

 The world’s biggest jade mines are found in the restive Kachin state in Myanmar.

-BBC Burmese gained rare access to area where mountains have been turned into moonscapes.
+BBC Burmese gained rare access to an area where mountains have been turned into moonscapes.

 The industry has been estimated to be valued at a staggering $31bn (£25bn) annually.

-Hundreds of thousands of people have flocked to the area to scavenger among the rubble left over from the mine – hoping to get find fragments of the stone.
+Hundreds of thousands of people have flocked to the area to scavenge among the rubble left over from the mine – hoping to get find fragments of the stone.

 -